TheAviPrasad/microsoft-graph-docs/api-reference/v1.0/api/educationclass-list-members.md

 | Delegated (personal Microsoft account) | Not supported                                                       |
 | Application                            | EduRoster.Read.All, EduRoster.ReadWrite.All plus Member.Read.Hidden |

+> [!NOTE]
+> Note that if the delegated token is used, members can only see information about their own classes.

 ## HTTP request

 <!-- { "blockType": "ignored" } -->